podium-lib/podlet/README.md

 By combining [`publicPathname`](https://github.schibsted.io/Podium/context#public-pathname)
 and [`mountOrigin`](https://github.schibsted.io/Podium/context#mount-origin)
-from the [context](https://github.schibsted.io/Podium/context) object, it is possible to build absolute URIs to a podlet's proxy endpoints.
+from the [context](https://github.schibsted.io/Podium/context) object, it is possible to build absolute URLs to a podlet's proxy endpoints.

 _Example:_